UWARG/docs/docs/groundstation/documenting.md

 The ground station uses [jsdocs](http://usejsdoc.org/) for its documentation purposes.

-If you're familiar with Java Doc or PHPDoc, then its very similar.
+If you're familiar with JavaDoc or PHPDoc, then its very similar.
 Essentially you add comments to your code using a double star comment in the form of `/** your comment */` and the jsdoc interpreter generates nice well-described documentation based on your source code files.

 A good tutorial of what it is, why we use it, and how to use it can be found here: [http://speakingjs.com/es5/ch29.html](http://speakingjs.com/es5/ch29.html).

+*You are required to document the necessary part of your code with this format.*

 # JSDoc Reference